Policy Brief

 Summary

-Jersey is committed to reduce emissions from the 1990 baseline level by 68% by 2030 and by 78% by 2035 with net zero emissions being achieved in 2050.
-Currently, 44% of Jersey’s emissions come from transport, 21% from residential buildings, 14% from business and 12% from energy production and distribution.
-In April 2022 the States Assembly agreed the Carbon Neutral Roadmap (CNR), including a delivery plan for 2022-2025.
-The Common Strategic Policy of the new Council of Ministers includes implementing the Roadmap.
+In April 2022, the States Assembly agreed the Carbon Neutral Roadmap (CNR), including a delivery plan for 2022-2025.
+The Common Strategic Policy of the current Council of Ministers includes implementing the Roadmap.

 The significant targets in respect of 2022 and 2023 were not met.